luisfrias2314/Prework/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-The most challenging part is implementing the tip slider which is only enabled when the switch is on.
-I had difficulty understanding the connections.
+The most challenging part wasimplementing the tip slider.
+The slider becomes visible with the switch in the navigation bar on and the segment control becomes hidden.
+Implementing this mechanism while keeping the tip calculater function based on the state (slider or segment control) proved to be a challenging task.

 ## License